-The Workspace page is mainly a searchable and sortable list of datasets.
-It is the entry point to the Rubrix web app and is composed of the following 3 components.
+The Home page is mainly a filterable, searchable and sortable list of datasets.
+It is the entry point to the Rubrix web app and is composed of the following three components.

 Search bar

 The "Search datasets" bar on the top allows you to search for a specific dataset by its name.